 Jack has particularly strong writing skills.
 He is very effective at preparing concise documents for policymakers.
 He has written and prepared many direct-mail pieces along with articles that have been placed in major newspapers and newsletters.
 He effectively advocates on behalf of clients through social media.
 Jack has received high marks as a speaker on advocacy and on various issues of concern to clients.

-Prior to starting his firm, Jack served as a senior legislative and press assistant in both houses of the Wisconsin Legislature, and for Congressman Tom Barrett (now Milwaukee Mayor) on Capitol Hill in Washington, D.C.
+Prior to starting his firm, Jack served as a senior legislative and press assistant in both houses of the Wisconsin Legislature, and for Congressman Tom Barrett (longtime Milwaukee Mayor, now U.S. Ambassador to Luxembourg) on Capitol Hill in Washington, D.C.
 He has organized and advised many political campaigns.

 A Milwaukee native, Jack is a graduate of St. Robert Grade School, Shorewood High School, and UW-Madison, where he earned a B.A. in Political Science.
 He began working as a page at the State Capitol while in college.
 He also worked for the Wisconsin State Journal Sports Department and helped cover Milwaukee Brewer home games for the Associated Press.